Lifting tropical intersections: The trivial valuation case

 \subsection{Lower bounds on multiplicities}

 For the remainder of this section, we assume the valuation $\nu$ is trivial.
-Let $X$ and $X'$ be subvarieties of codimension $j$ and $j'$ in $T$, respectively.
+Let $X$ and $X'$ be closed subschemes of pure codimension $j$ and $j'$ in $T$, respectively.
 After subdividing the tropicalizations, we choose a complete unimodular fan $\Sigma$ in $N_\RR$ such that each face of $\Trop(X)$ and each face of $\Trop(X')$ is a face of $\Sigma$.
 We write $\overline X$ and $\overline X'$ for the closures of $X$ and $X'$ in the smooth complete toric variety $Y(\Sigma)$.

 Our goal is to prove the following version of Theorem~\ref{basic} in the special case of the trivial valuation, with lower bounds on the multiplicities of the facets in $\Trop(X \cap X')$.
 These lower bounds are extended to the general case in Section~\ref{sec:main}.